tshepang/blog/content/2008 movie review.md

 movie of the year
 =================

-[Cloverfield] is the year\'s greatest spectacle, with the inventive style popularised by *The Blair Witch Project*, and sweetened with the year\'s best visual effects and superb sound.
+[Cloverfield] is the year's greatest spectacle, with the inventive style popularised by *The Blair Witch Project*, and sweetened with the year's best visual effects and superb sound.
 An honorable mention goes to [Taken] while the most innovative concept is the unique time-travel story of [The Lake House].